FlowFuse/website/src/blog/2024/03/installing-operating-node-red-behind-firewall.md

 ## Wrap up

 FlowFuse founding engineers have decades of experience running Node-RED wherever it is valuable.
-Our product is the collimation of that, and we’re excited to help you become successful in your digitization efforts – even when a firewall is in play.
+Our product is the culmination of that, and we’re excited to help you become successful in your digitization efforts – even when a firewall is in play.